France keep Grand Slam dream alive

 |Tries: Jelonch Cons: Jaminet Pens: Jaminet 2

-France kept alive their dreams of a first Grand Slam and Six Nations title since 2010 with a tense 13-9 victory over Wales.
+France kept alive their dreams of a first Grand Slam and Six Nations title since 2010 with a tense 13-9 win over Wales.

 An Anthony Jelonch try and eight points from Melvyn Jaminet set up the victory.